benediktms/json-translator/README.md

 JSON values to kick start this process and make it slightly less painful.

 ### Note
-This application is not perfect and all the translation functionality is, and sometimes translations will be skipped, or translated incorrectly.
+This application is not perfect and basically all the translation functionality is dependent on DeepL, and sometimes translations will be skipped, or translated incorrectly.
 This is not a silver bullet for all your translation needs, it is simply meant to help you start this process.

 ## Usage